system76/docs/_articles/customize-gnome.md

 ![lock keys](/images/customize-gnome/lock-keys.png)

-The lock keys extension notifies you when you press the Caps Lock or the Num Lock and let's you know at all times if you have either button active.
+The lock keys extension notifies you when you press the Caps Lock or the Num Lock keys and lets you know if you have either button active.